susuhahnml/asp-game-strategies/src/approaches/min_max_asp/README.md

 This rules state under which state context, described by predicate `holds\2` is it better to perform a certain action.
 In this case, for the game on Nim we are stating that: In a state where player `a` has control and only pile `2` has 2 sticks.
 It would be best for player `a` to remove from pile `2` both sticks.
 These rules can easily be transformed back to GDL syntax.

-In order enforce the use of these actions as an strategy we need to add the following rule:
+In order enforce the use of these preferred actions as an strategy we need to add the following rule:

 ```
 1{does(P,A,T):best_do(P,A,T)}1:- time(T),